 After marrying her husband, Scot, they moved to Springtown the summer of 2004.
 It was while teaching at Watson Elementary (which is now the SISD administration building) that she fell in love with teaching younger children.
 Over the next few summers, Mrs. M dedicated herself to becoming a better elementary music teacher by attending music education workshops developed for young children.
 She has completed all three levels of Kodaly certification, Level 1 Orff certification, First Steps in Music certification and Conversational Solfege certification.
 Mrs. M is now starting her 16th year of teaching.

 Scot and Sally McPhetrige reside in Springtown and attend a local church.
 Scot is one of the high school band directors in Springtown.
 He teaches the jazz bands, symphonic band and beginner trumpet in 6th grade, as well as high school marching band.
 Their first priority is to their family.
-They have two boys: Gideon is 11 years old and is attending sixth grade at SIS, and Grant is 6 years old and is attending first grade at SES.
+They have two boys: Gideon is 12 years old and is attending 7th grade at SMS, and Grant is 7 years old and is attending 2nd grade at SES.